Summary: A Treatise Concerning the Principles of Human Knowledge

 6.

-On the other hand, he admits to having a quite different faculty: that of picturing ideas of particular things, and combining them.
-Thus, he can imagine a man with two heads, but he will have a particular colour and shape: The Idea of Man that I frame to my self, must be either of a White, or a Black, or a Tawny, a Straight, or a Crooked, a Tall, or a Low, or a Middle-sized Man.
+On the other hand, he acknowledges having an entirely different faculty: that of picturing ideas of particular things and combining them.
+Thus, he can imagine a man with two heads, but that man will have a particular colour and shape: The Idea of Man that I frame to my self, must be either of a White, or a Black, or a Tawny, a Straight, or a Crooked, a Tall, or a Low, or a Middle-sized Man.

 7.